jobe0900/exjobb/doc/README.md

 Documentation
 =============

-This directory contains a directory for the project's report, and a directory for the UML diagrams.
+This directory contains a directory for the project's report, presentation, and a directory for the UML diagrams.